mmattamala/docker_setup/README.md

 ```
 This entrypoint sources the `.bashrc`, `catkin_ws` and automaticially start a `procman debuty` with the correct name set to `anymal_cerberus_xavier` if procman_ros is correctly build within the catkin_ws.

-As a template you can use the `entrypoints/jetson_xavier_coyote.sh`
+As a template for the entrypoint you can use the `entrypoints/jetson_xavier_coyote.sh`

 `Sidenote:` Running the idealing procman debuty inside the container does not take up any resources, therefore it can always run in the background, even when not used.